Mitch Hancox

 Hancox began his career with hometown club Birmingham City, for whom he made his Football League debut in October 2012.
 In the 2015–16 season, he spent three months on loan to League Two club Crawley Town.
 Released by Birmingham at the end of that season, Hancox signed for National League club Macclesfield Town in August 2016.
 After two years, during which he helped Macclesfield win the 2017–18 National League title, he moved on to Milton Keynes Dons.
 Hancox joined his Solihull Moors in May 2019, spent time on loan to another National League club, Harrogate Town at the end of that year, and was released in 2021.
-He then signed for Hereford, and joined York City on loan later that year.
-He signed for York permanently in June 2022 after helping them to promotion to the National League.
+He then signed for Hereford, and joined York City on loan later that year, helping them to promotion to the National League.
+York signed him permanently in June 2022, loaned him to Hartlepool United in 2023–24, and released him in March 2024.
+Hancox finished that season with Altrincham and spent the first half of the next with Chester.

 Early life

 Hancox was born in Solihull, West Midlands.
 He has three older brothers; the eldest, Matthew, was seriously wounded in 2011 while serving in Afghanistan with the Royal Marines.
 Hancox was recruited into Birmingham City's youth system at the age of eight after being noticed playing in a six-a-side competition.
 As a youngster, he was a Birmingham City supporter, and particularly admired full-backs Jeff Kenna and Martin Grainger and wing-back Stan Lazaridis.

 While still a 15-year-old Lyndon School student, he played for Birmingham's reserve team.
 He was picked out as "one of the bright spots of the evening from a home perspective" in a heavy defeat to Arsenal in the 2009–10 Premier Reserve League, and described by then Academy manager Terry Westley as "one of the few players to come out with any credit" from a defeat to Leamington in the Birmingham Senior Cup.
 On leaving school, he began a two-year scholarship with Birmingham City in July 2010.